xycabcd/jpm/README.md

 `org.codejive.jpm.Main` is the main class.
 The dependencies are needed to be included in classpath when running.

 Usage can be mostly seen in command line help.
+Please note that the commands have very different usage than the original ones.
+So please read the help carefully.

-Note that JPM will read some settings in the MavenUserHome directory (default of `~/.m2`), and download artifacts to `[MavenUserHome]/repository`.
+JPM will read some settings in the MavenUserHome directory (default of `~/.m2`), and download artifacts to `[MavenUserHome]/repository`.
 If you want to change where that directory is located, use the `-H` option or set `JPM_HOME` environment variable.
 Other than that, JPM will (probably?) not touch anything else on your system.

 It says that using `JPM_REPO_[...]` environment variables can set the user name and password for repositories, but I'm not sure if it works and I can't test it.
 If you tried it, please post the result in discussions.